-There are a number of Cricut tools that are sold in combination packs.
+There are a number of Cricut accessories that are sold in combination packs.
 These are labeled as Cricut essential tool sets and they cover the basics.
 Watch what is included.
 You could end up with a load of repeats and extras that are just stashed away.

 Besides the tools listed above, you can also start looking into the other tools and accessories for Cricut such as the Easy Press for Heat Transfer Vinyl, smaller machines, and supplies like the Cricut mats (learn about Cricut Mats and their care in this post).